-Consider a case where we secured over $6,500,000 for our clients.
+Consider a case where we secured $6,504,961, with $2,738,046 in fees and expenses, for our clients.
 The first lawyers the family spoke with told them to take $50,000 and be done with it.
 After we were hired, we found $1,000,000 of insurance we felt should apply.
 A year after that, we found another $5,000,000 that was hidden from us.
 And in order to get all of that for the family, we worked on their case most every single day, and studied well over 100,000 pages of documents to discover the secrets hidden in the nuances the documents weaved.

 That can't be done if the lawyer only works on a case about 2 hours a year.

 As attorneys, we are supposed to be held to a standard that requires that we place our clients' interests before our own.
 Pursuant to that ethical requirement, I believe that no injury attorney should be allowed to practice the way most actually do.
 We will never see that change, though.
 And our clients don't need it to.

 Well, I've been very lucky in that I've received lot of awards and honors that sound very impressive.
 And some of them are very special to me.
 For example, I was elected the President of the National Crime Victim Bar Association for 2014, and that is an organization of hundreds of the most brilliant, passionate, and caring attorneys anywhere.
 So it is an honor I wear with great personal pride.